 Melissa Maiefski, Program Delivery Team Leader

 - Protected Species Matrix: On January 20, 2012, the FHWA Nebraska Division, Nebraska Department of Roads, the US Fish and Wildlife Service (USFWS), and the Nebraska Game and Parks Commission (NGPC) successfully finalized a programmatic agreement that satisfies Endangered Species Act and Nebraska Nongame and Endangered Species Conservation Act compliance for the entire federal-aid transportation program, for all listed species, within the entire state of Nebraska.
 This was part of an ongoing effort among the agencies to streamline the biological review process required for every project.
 The programmatic agreement provides an up-front concurrence for the majority of the program by applying agreed-to standardized effect determinations based on activity type and habitat characteristics, and by utilizing standardized conservation conditions to be implemented at the project level.
-Importantly, this new agreement saves a minimum of 5 weeks within project delivery schedules, provides a consistent and predictable species mitigation approach, removes repetitive agency reviews, and allows resource agencies to focus more time on their mission of species recovery.
+Importantly, this agreement saves a minimum of 5 weeks within project delivery schedules, provides a consistent and predictable species mitigation approach, removes repetitive agency reviews, and allows resource agencies to focus more time on their mission of species recovery.
 For more information, please see NDOR's website, under useful links.